 ABSTRACT: Index insurance was conceived to be a product that would simplify the claim settlement process and make it more objective, reducing transaction costs and moral hazard.
-However, index insurance also exposes the insured to basis risk, which arises because there can be a mismatch between the index measurement and the… more »
+These attributes make it attractive in developing countries, where the costs of individual claims assessment would quickly overcome the expected premium revenue.
+Index insurance… more »

 ABSTRACT: A principal source of interest in behavioral economics has been its advertised contributions to policies aimed at ‘nudging’ people away from allegedly natural but self-defeating behavior toward patterns of response thought more likely to improve their welfare.
 This has occasioned… more »

 ABSTRACT: We take Cumulative Prospect Theory (CPT) seriously by rigorously estimating structural models using the full set of CPT parameters.
 Much of the literature only estimates a subset of CPT parameters, or more simply assume CPT parameter values from prior studies.
-Our data are from substantial laboratory experiments with undergraduate students… more »
+Our data are from laboratory experiments with undergraduate students and… more »

 ABSTRACT: Evidence of risk aversion in laboratory settings over small stakes leads to a priori implausible levels of risk aversion over large stakes under certain assumptions.
-One core assumption in statements of this calibration puzzle is that small-stakes risk aversion is observed over all levels of wealth, or… more »
+One core assumption in statements of this calibration puzzle is that small-stakes risk aversion is observed over… more »

 Published in 2016 in European Actuarial Journal, Volume 6, Issue 2.